expln/metamath-lamp-docs/mm_lamp_versions/dev/explorer/search_by_pattern_v2.md

 A non-empty space separated sequence of math symbols is a valid pattern.

 Each constant in the pattern matches the same constant in a frame.
-If a constant is a typecode, then it matches any variable of this type.
+If a constant is a typecode, then it matches any variable of that type.

 A variable in the pattern matches a variable of the same type in a frame (but not necessarily of the same name).